grahampaterson/image-rss/README.md

 - Login system
 - Loader while feed is adding
 - Lazy load images if the user has a large amount of subs
+- Only load latest 5-20 posts from each feed
 - list of added feeds with a remove button __DONE__
 - add feed id to each image element so that I can manipulate active screen __DONE__
 - combine data from similar urls, or give option to select correct rss from similar urls
 - Add hover state to cards with website url a la pinterest
-- Make links open in new window for grid items
+- Make links open in new window for grid items __DONE__
-- Add timestamped logging to file
+- Add timestamped logging to file __DONE__
 - Analyze images server side so we can preload coloured blocks of correct scale and load image sprogressively
+- Add option to show/hide elements without removing subscriptions $('.grid-item[data-feedid="11"]');
+- Implemen infinite scroll/lazyload